varocketry/guitar-mastery-hub/public/lessons/lesson_015_power_chord_preparation.md

 Those two chords are the foundation of thousands of rock songs.

-**You're now part of rock guitar history.** ðŸ˜Ž🎸
+**You're now part of rock guitar history.** Ã°Å¸ËœÅ½ðŸŽ¸

-Keep the power flowing! ⚡
+Keep the power flowing! âš¡

 ---

-## ðŸ"— ADDITIONAL RESOURCES
+## Ã°Å¸"â€” ADDITIONAL RESOURCES

 ### Power Chord Video Tutorials